The Mortgage Loan Process

 For the property itself, the lender will order an appraisal and a legal description of the property, such as a title report.
 Certain lenders will work with certain appraisal companies, so if you have an old appraisal it may not necessarily be accepted by the new lender.
 Even if the loan is to be made with a relatively large down payment, the lender still wants the property appraised.
 In the case of a purchase, other inspections may also be done, but are separate from the appraisal for the loan.

 The Approval Process: During the processing and/or underwriting period, your credit, assets, income and other determinants are checked and compiled.
-At the end, your loan is either approved with conditions or approved without conditions or declined.
-Sometimes a loan is labelled suspended which while sounding harsh, is simply another way of saying that the lender requires more information to decide.
+In the end, your loan is either approved with conditions or approved without conditions or declined.
+Sometimes a loan is labeled suspended which while sounding harsh, is simply another way of saying that the lender requires more information to decide.
 Don’t be alarmed if your loan is suspended, this is not necessarily a step towards being declined.
-Usually you can submit additional documents and turn a suspension into an approval.
+Usually, you can submit additional documents and turn a suspension into an approval.

 TIP: Do not make any adverse changes to your financial picture during this delicate time between approval and when funds are dispersed.
 Believing the approval is the final stage or that the lender won’t find out about the change in debt or income or other factors can lead to real headaches.
 Innocent mistakes range from applying for a new department store credit card to purchasing a refrigerator for the new house, to buying two new Mercedes Benz sedans, to quitting a job to go full time into a new business.
 These changes will at least force an explanation to be given and at worst may cause your loan not to fund and the approval to be withdrawn.
 Often a lender obtains another credit report and calls your employer one last time before funding the loan.